teunbrand/ggplot_tricks/README.md

 <img src="man/figures/README-scatterplot_text_1-1.png" width="80%" style="display: block; margin: auto;" />

-There are several solutions to this problem, and they all come with
+There are several typical solutions to this problem, and they all come with drawbacks:
-drawbacks:

 - The [{ggrepel}](https://ggrepel.slowkow.com/) package is wonderful for solving this problem.
 But if you try to keep your dependencies to a